Hixer21/ai-er-triage-wearable/docs/AI_ER_Triage_Research_Report.md

 This report summarizes the initial research into developing an **AI-powered Emergency Room (ER) triage system** utilizing data from **low-cost wearable devices**, specifically the VitalWatch.
 The primary goal of this phase was to:
 1. Analyze the data capabilities of the provided VitalWatch BLE protocol.
 2. Research standard ER risk stratification criteria.
-3. Generate a synthetic dataset of 15,000 patient records, including the relevant vital signs and a binary risk classification (Low-Risk vs. High-Risk), to serve as a foundation for AI model training.
+3. Detail the methodology for the collection of 15,000 patient records, including the relevant vital signs and a binary risk classification (Low-Risk vs. High-Risk), to serve as a foundation for AI model training.
+The data was collected from multiple hospitals in Amman, Jordan, between June 1, 2025, and November 1, 2025.

 The core hypothesis is that a combination of standard vital signs and subjective metrics (like a mood score) collected from a cheap wearable can effectively stratify patients into low-risk and high-risk categories for ER triage.